krutikavk/Car-Hire-App/README.md

 #  Car Hire Application for Anybody with a Driver's License

-## Team

-* Sai Chaitanya Dasari </br>
-I handled varying parts in the project including Admin module in backend and frontend, dockerized the whole application using Maven and deployed on AWS load balancer with Auto Scaling connecting to AWS RDS, and UI development along with CI with Jenkins, and documentation.

-* Krutika Katelia </br>
-I handled the development of the entire Reservations + Reviews module including the functional APIs, Driver/Drivercard modules, integration and regression testing for backend, and documentation.

-* Sathya Sri </br>
-I handled frontend UI development for User/Admin landing pages and reservation components and their integration with backend.

-* Yashwant Khade </br>
-I have handled the development of entire Vehicle and ParkingLocation modules at backend, API development for special functionalities like custom vehicle search, complete security module of the backend module using JWT, and testing of the backend APIs along with integration with frontend, and documentation.

 ## Abstract

 We have developed a Spring MVC based web application to create a eco system where the users can book a car for a short trip/Weekend trip by registering into our application.
 We leveraged the java design patterns to develop a string backend that is deployed as an auto-scaled and load-balanced application on AWS.
 Frontend integration in ReactJS completes the end-to-end integration.